denis23x/takabase-ssr/src/assets/markdown/help/code-highlight.md

 We are offering a good highlight syntax for talented IT developers to write tutorials and guides on a variety of topics, including programming languages, frameworks, and best practices.
 You can easily highlight syntax for a wide range of programming languages, from HTML and CSS to Python and JavaScript.

-Support all **297 languages** currently provided by [Prism](https://prismjs.com/) and pack of awesome color schemes for it.
-With our customizable layout, you can easily visualize and create keyboards with custom buttons that suit your needs.
-Press [CTRL]{.kbd .kbd-sm} + [D]{.kbd .kbd-sm} to add this website to your browser favorites.

 _Typescript_

 ``` typescript